As Brexit Deadlines Loom, May Says U.K. Considering A Longer Transition Period

 The U.K. and the EU might "create an option to extend the [Brexit] implementation period for a matter of months," U.K. Prime Minister Theresa May said Thursday, after talks with European Union leaders stalled in Brussels.

 The Brexit timetable currently calls for a 21-month transition to begin next March.
-But that could be in jeopardy, as negotiators have been unable to get past sticking points in laying out the terms of Britain's departure from the EU.
+But that could be in jeopardy, as negotiators have been unable to get past sticking points in laying out the terms of the U.K.'s departure from the EU.

-After May spoke, European Council President Donald Tusk said European leaders would likely agree if May asks to extend the transition period.
+After May spoke, European Council President Donald Tusk said European leaders would likely agree if the prime minister asks to extend the transition period.

 May mentioned the possibility of prolonging the transition immediately after saying the leaders had made "real progress" — something she has said repeatedly in recent days.